vmware-archive/node-examples/book-service/README.md

     $ unset VCAP_SERVICES
     ```

-## Run the App with Cloud Cache as the Data Service
+## Run the Example with Tanzu GemFire for VMs as the Data Service

-This section uses the following names - if your Cloud Cache instance uses different names, substitute as appropriate for these:
+This section uses the following names - if your Tanzu GemFire for VMs service instance uses different names, substitute as appropriate for these:

 - **service-name**: PCC-TLS
 - **service-key**: PCC-TLS-service-key
 - **PAS-name**: cloudcache-999-persianplum
 - **app-name**: cloudcache-node-sample

-### Create and Configure a Cloud Cache Service Instance
+### Create and Configure a Tanzu GemFire for VMs Service Instance

 1. Use the cf CLI to log in and target your org and space.

-1. Create a Cloud Cache service instance that disables TLS encryption.
+1. Create a Tanzu GemFire for VMs service instance that disables TLS encryption.
 For example:

     On Mac and Linux: